How I Met Your Father: Development

 Following the production of the 2014 CBS pilot How I Met Your Dad, which did not move forward, on December 14, 2016, it was reported that Isaac Aptaker and Elizabeth Berger were set to write a new version of the previous spin-off's pilot, re-titled How I Met Your Father, with Carter Bays and Craig Thomas serving as executive producers.
 It was later announced that, after signing new contracts with 20th Century Fox Television that would see both Aptaker and Berger being promoted to executive producers and co-showrunners on This Is Us alongside Dan Fogelman, the idea would be put on hold until further notice.

-On August 8, 2017, Fox chairman Dana Walden told Deadline Hollywood that 20th Television were attempting a spin-off with different writers, for the third time.
+On August 8, 2017, Fox chairman Dana Walden told Deadline Hollywood that 20th Television was attempting a spin-off with different writers, for the third time.
 Three days following the announcement, Deadline reported that Alison Bennett would write the spin-off, with the same title as the previous attempt with Aptaker and Berger.
 It was also learned that Bays and Thomas were once again hired as executive producers.
 This attempt also fell through.

 On April 21, 2021, the spin-off series titled How I Met Your Father was given a 10-episode series order by Hulu.
 On June 24, 2021, Pamela Fryman joined the series as an executive producer and to direct the pilot.
 On February 15, 2022, Hulu renewed the series for a 20-episode second season.
 On September 1, 2023, the series was canceled after two seasons.